shawalli/mockserver/README.md

 `httpmock.Server` is a glorified version of `httptest.Server` with a default handler.
 With both server types, the server runs as a goroutine.
 The default behavior is to log the panic details and recover from it.
-However, an implementation can set `NotRecoverable()` to indicate to the handler that an unmatched request should cause the server to panic outside of the server goroutine and into the main process.
+However, an implementation can set `NotRecoverable()` to indicate to the default or custom handler that an unmatched request should cause the server to panic outside of the server goroutine and into the main process.

+If writing a custom handler, the handler should react to a panic based on the server's `IsRecoverable()` response.

 ## Installation